 - Preparing the scripts for educational scenarios.

 - Collection of reference materials for a maximum reproduction of the camp’s sound background.

-- Sound preparation: air noise, background sounds, noises and dialogue lines.
+- Sound preparation: air noise, background sounds, etc.

 - Creating a sound map- audio sequences arranged in different parts of the map, the volume of which changes with the user’s location.

-- start screen: allows the user to select either free exploration mode or scenario mode*.
-The central hub of the app will also contain additional materials such as archival photos, documents, interviews with former prisoners of the camp.
+- home screen: allows the user to select either exploration mode or scenario mode.
+The central hub of the application will also contain additional materials such as archival photos, documents, testimonials of the survivors, etc.

-- exploration mode: free discovery of the three-dimensional reconstruction of the Auschwitz concentration camp, including the possibility of movement and picking-up objects,
+- exploration mode: free discovery of the three-dimensional reconstruction of the Auschwitz II-Birkenau camp

-- *scenarios: scripted sequences of events that are reminiscent of a virtual movie in which the user becomes a participant.
-The app will lead the user through a virtual story, limiting the possibilities of movement and interaction in order to focus his/her attention on the chosen story.
-Scenarios are the elements of continuous app development.
+- educational scenarios: scripted sequences of events that resemble a movie in which the user is a spectator.
+The app will lead the users through a virtual story, limiting the possibilities of movement and interaction in order to focus their attention on the chosen story line.
+Scenarios are the elements of continuous application development.

 What makes the project so outstanding?